sap-tutorials/Tutorials/tutorials/s4sdk-odata-service-cloud-foundry/s4sdk-odata-service-cloud-foundry.md

 **Configure Destinations**

-Customers of your application can use the Cloud Platform cockpit to configure destinations.
+Customers of your application can use the BTP cockpit to configure destinations.
 You can use the cockpit to define your destination as well.

 1. Navigate to the Cloud Foundry subaccount within your global account that you have used before to deploy the application (see Step 3).
 In case of a trial account, the subaccount will be called trial by default.
 2. In the menu on the left, expand Connectivity and select **Destinations**.